joemanley201/joemanley201.github.io/recipes/7_cheesecake.md

 - Using a spatula, give the filling a couple of turns to make sure it is fully mixed.

 ### Assemble
-- Pour the filling over the cooled crust and use an offset spatula to smooth the top.
+- Pour the filling over the coolen crust and use an offset spatula to smooth the top.
 - Bang the bottom of the pan on the counter a few times to help get rid of any air bubbles.
 - Bake the cheesecake until the center of the cheesecake registers 150°F [65°C], 30 to 35 minutes.
 - The outside 2 to 3 in [5 to 8 cm] of the cheesecake will be puffed and fairly firm and set, but the center will still be jiggly at this point.